zan-rosenthal/React-Redux-Autocomplete/README.md

 # Twitter Compose

-##Set up server

-Use `npm install` to install all dependencies.

-Use `npm run start` to start the Twitter lookup server

-Navigate to [http://localhost:3001/](http://localhost:3001/) to ensure the local server is responding to requests.
-If the URL loads, attempt to make a sample user search request http://localhost:3001/twitter/user/search?username=chicago
+Hi good folks at Sprout,

+I've included all dependencies and already built and bundled everything  and altered the initial server to also serve page.

+So, all you have to do is open your terminal and run `npm run start`  and navigate to `http://localhost:3001/`.

+Have fun,

+Zan